 This is one of the most security-conscious marketplaces online.
 The platform makes manual screening of all buyers and sellers mandatory.
 Only people with real identities get the approval of the VarageSale team.
 This helps keep scammers at bay.
 It also solves issues of fake listings witnessed on some other platforms.
 You can then list your unwanted items for free, be it shoes, furniture, clothing, or others. .
 Unlike many other platforms, VarageSale is completely free.
 It does not charge any transaction fee, payment processing fee, or other platform charges.
 Without a doubt, VarageSale is one of a kind!

 Vinted is a mobile marketplace where sellers don’t pay fees for their used clothes.
 That might sound too good to be true, especially when you consider you get to set your own prices.
 When an item sells, Vinted will send you a prepaid label for easy shipping, and you will receive payment once the buyer receives the package.

 20. ASOS Marketplace

-Become an Entrepreneur Reselling
+Become an Entrepreneur by Reselling your Stuff

-Fees commonly range from a low flat fate of a few dollars to as high as 30%, but if you can still find a margin for profit, you might find it easier to start selling stuff online than stop!
+Fees commonly range from a low flat rate of a few dollars to as high as 30%, but if you can still find a margin for profit, you might find it easier to start selling stuff online than stop!